-- The central level usually defines and informs the local level on scheme parameters and operational guidelines, while the local level enrols the beneficiaries, controls the conditional actions, if any, and, in some cases, delivers the benefits. - Vertical coordination is particularly important for planning and budget allocation.
-In order to properly plan and allocate the available budget, it is necessary for the central level to retrieve information available at the operational level (for instance, the number of identified beneficiaries). - Conversely, the local level needs the right information on details of schemes and eligibility criteria in order to contribute to the planning and budget allocation process. - Vertical coordination also contributes to a well-functioning appeals and grievance mechanism.
-In order to ensure accessibility, it should be possible for beneficiaries and residents to submit complaints at the local level of the administration.
+- The central level usually defines and informs the local level on scheme parameters and operational guidelines, while the local level enrols the recipients, controls the conditional actions, if any, and, in some cases, delivers the benefits. - Vertical coordination is particularly important for planning and budget allocation.
+To properly plan and allocate the available budget, the central level must retrieve information available at the operational level (for instance, the number of identified recipients). - Conversely, the local level needs the right information on details of schemes and eligibility criteria to contribute to the planning and budget allocation process.
+Having an accurate understanding of programme design objectives at the local level is also important to ensure that the programme is implemented as planned.
+A failure to do so could mean inadvertently reducing effectiveness for vulnerable groups including women and girls, people with disability, ethnic minorities, the elderly, or other marginalized groups (see Box 18). - Vertical coordination also contributes to a well-functioning appeal and grievance mechanism.
+To ensure accessibility, it should be possible for recipients and residents to submit complaints at the local level of the administration.
 It is therefore important to ensure an efficient upward flow of information that will lead to the resolution of cases at the appropriate level of the organization.
-It is equally important to install the downward flow of information that will provide the beneficiaries with appropriate answers
+It is equally important to install the downward flow of information that will provide the recipients with appropriate answers.